wcarvalho/wcarvalho.github.io/_posts/2017-12-23-building_machines_intro.md

 Researchers of PDP and neural networks showed that this method of distributed representation learning could, with minimal constraints and inductive biases[^8], learn structured knowledge representations given enough data.
 They have shown that models could be trained to emulate the rule-like and structured behaviors that characterize cognition {% cite dqn --file building_machines_intro %}.
 In recent history - perhaps more strikingly - researchers have found that the representations learned by artificial neural networks can predict the neural response patterns in the human and macaque cortex {% cite deep_it --file building_machines_intro %}.
 That is, representations learned by generic neural networks seem to align with human representations.

-Modern neural networks fed large amounts of data for pattern recognition tasks have been shown to learn representations reminiscent of those learned or used by humans.
-But how far towards truly human-like learning and thinking can we go by simply feeding large amounts of data to generic neural networks?
+Modern neural networks fed large amounts of data for pattern recognition tasks have been shown to learn representations reminiscent of those learned or used by humans. <strong>But how far towards truly human-like learning and thinking can we go by simply feeding large amounts of data to generic neural networks?</strong>

 <br>
 # References